"CHRIS ROCK"

 Display:

-The screens will be suspended throughout the dark space, each presenting a nuanced video loop of the Rorschach blot.
-Visitors are invited to move freely among them, engaging in both a physical and mental encounter with the rocky Rorschach forms.
+The screens will be suspended throughout the dark space, each presenting a different video loop of a Rorschach blot.
+Visitors are invited to move among them, engaging in both a physical and mental encounter with the rocky forms.
 The audio will be spatially distributed throughout the space to create an immersive, meditative atmosphere.

 Technical Requirements: